|

 Personal | email me search me |

-| Qin tablature and playing technique | 古琴簡字譜和指法 |
+Qin tablature and playing technique | 琴譜和指法 1 |

 |

-This page has some explanations along with the Hand Gesture Illustrations translated from Taiyin Daquanji.
 In addition, at least two other people currently have detailed explanations of such techniques on their websites:

-Although modern qin tablature is remarkably similar to the earliest surviving versions of the shorthand form that developed from the original longhand tablature over 1,000 years ago, there are some important differences.
+longhand tablature over 1,000 years ago, there are some important differences.
 Some forms of ornamentation and ways of indicating strokes have changed.
-And in the 17th century the method of indicating finger position changed to what is considered a more precise decimal system.
+And in the 17th century the method of indicating finger position changed to a decimal system, which is considered more precise, though this can also be misleading.

 Tablature or notation for guqin with other instruments